Custom Built Machine – Set To Sail

 Can we make it all fit?
-That was the big question of the moment when that “little” shipping container arrived.
+That was the big question of the moment when that "little" shipping container arrived.
 The truck driver was worried, yet trusting the CAD models, we fired up the forklift and set about carefully jamming it all in.
 This custom built machine is setting off on its journey over land, then sea, to finally reach its new home.
-We’ll see it again in a few weeks when we go to install it.
+We will see it again in a few weeks when we go to install it.

 Because the work we do often intermingles confidentiality, we won’t talk about what it does, but these photos do show pieces of the machine loading for travel.
 It is a big project over many months to bring new automation in a factory that normally does things by hand.